1/4 Divided By 3 In Fraction

 The result of our multiplication is 1/12.
 This fraction is already in its simplest form, meaning there are no common factors (other than 1) between the numerator and the denominator.

-Therefore, 1/4 divided by 3 is 1/12.
+Because of this, 1/4 divided by 3 is 1/12.

 Visualizing the Problem

 Visualizing the problem can aid understanding.
-Imagine you have a pizza cut into four equal slices (representing 1/4).
+So imagine you have a pizza cut into four equal slices (representing 1/4).
 Now, you want to divide this single slice (1/4) among three people equally.
 Each person would receive a much smaller portion of the pizza.
 This smaller portion represents 1/12 of the whole pizza.

 The Mathematical Explanation: Reciprocals and Multiplicative Inverses